-DE.
-Archer (2014).
-Exploring verbal aggression in English historical texts using USAS: the possibilities, the problems and potential solutions.
+D. Archer (2014).
+Exploring verbal aggression in English historical texts using USAS: The possibilities, the problems and potential solutions.
 I. Taavitsainen, AH.
 Jucker, J. Tuominen.
 In: Diachronic Corpus Pragmatics.
-John Benjamins, pp.277-301.
+John Benjamins Publishing Company, pp.277-302.

 DE.
 Archer (2013).
 Tracing (and tagging!) language features in the historical English courtroom (1649-1856).
 F. Poppi, W. Cheng.
 In: The three waves of globalization: Winds of change in Professional, Institutional and Academic Genres.
 Cambridge Scholars Publishing, pp.2-22.